jaethewiederholen/jaethewiederholen/README.md

 [![Gmail Badge](https://img.shields.io/badge/Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mailto:herakjy0705@gmail.com)](mailto:herakjy0705@gmail.com)

 Hi there!
-This is JaeYeon Kim living in Seoul South Korea :)
+This is JaeYeon Kim living in Seoul South Korea :).
 I'm currently working on Server Development & Database as <b>Backend Developer</b>.
-And I'm also interested in Blockchain & AR and learning it as newbie🐣
+And I'm also interested in Blockchain & AR and learning it as newbie🐣.

 ### 📈 Career